Nazarbaev/sdm_calculator/Functional specification.md

+# Functional Specification

+- All of the above
-Use case
+- Use case
-ERD
+- ERD
-Screen plans
+- Screen plans